dsfuzz/mallory/README.md

 under test.

 ## Citing Mallory
-Mallory has been accepted for publication at the 30th ACM Conference on Computer and Communications Security (CCS 2023).
+Mallory has been accepted for publication at the 2023 ACM SIGSAC Conference on Computer and Communications Security (CCS 2023).
 The paper is also available on [arXiv](https://arxiv.org/pdf/2305.02601.pdf).
 If you use this code in your scientific work, please cite the paper as follows:
 ```
 @inproceedings{mallory,
-author={Ruijie Meng, George P{\^i}rlea, Abhik Roychoudhury and Ilya Sergey},
+author={Meng, Ruijie and P{\^\i}rlea, George and Roychoudhury, Abhik and Sergey, Ilya},
 title={Greybox Fuzzing of Distributed Systems},
-booktitle={Proceedings of the 30th ACM Conference on Computer and Communications Security (CCS)},
+booktitle={Proceedings of the 2023 ACM SIGSAC Conference on Computer and Communications Security},
-year={2023},}
+pages={1615--1629},
+year={2023}}
 ```

 ## Design Overview